dart-archive/dart-samples/recipes/src/core/strings.md

 A character is a string contained in the Universal Character Set.
-Each character maps to a single rune value (code point); BMP characters map to 1 code unit; non-BMP characters map 2 code units.
+Each character maps to a single rune value (code point); BMP characters map to 1 code unit; non-BMP characters map to 2 code units.

 You can read more about the Universal Character Set at http://en.wikipedia.org/wiki/Universal_Character_Set.